 Denise is a graduate of the NAMI “Family to Family” and the Mental Health Partnership (MHP) “Getting off the Emotional Roller Coaster” workshops.
 Since 2012, she’s served as a Family Peer Specialist in the “Getting Off the Emotional Roller Coaster” workshop.
 She participated in the NAMI Main Line Walk for several years, serves on the Walk Working Group, and on the Governance and Development Committees.
 She’s spoken at various events and workshops about the benefits of family education and skills acquisition programs.
 She has family members who live with serious mental illness.

 Loran Kundra, M.S.S.

-Loran Kundra has been a member of NAMI Main Line PA chapter for over 10 years and has previously served on the Board.
-She currently co-leads the University Outreach subcommittee for NAMI Main Line PA and in doing so, is responsible for arranging people with mental health issues and family members to present at colleges and universities in the area.
-Loran currently works part-time for the Temple University Collaborative on Community Inclusion for Individuals with Psychiatric Disabilities.
-She is also a person with lived experience with a serious mental illness.
+Loran Kundra has been a member of the NAMI Main Line PA Chapter for over 10 years.
+She currently co-leads the Community Outreach subcommittee for NAMI Main Line PA and in doing so, is responsible for arranging people with mental health issues and family members to present at colleges and universities, faith- based organizations, corporations, mental health agencies and other organizations in the community.
+Loran currently works as a consultant for the Temple University Collaborative on Community Inclusion for Individuals with Psychiatric Disabilities and has been involved in some forensic mental health projects in Philadelphia and Chester County.
+She is trained in In Our Own Voice and is a person with lived experience with a mental illness.